 Dr. James Sylvester Munger was born in Hampton Ferry, King County, New Brunswick on the 20th of October, 1830.
-His parents were James “Isaac” Munger and the former Frances Ann Sherwood and he was the eldest of 3 children.
-He had a sister named Maria born in 1836 and a brother named William born in 1844.
-He grew up at Hampton Ferry and learned the trade of cabinet making.
+His parents were James “Isaac” Munger and the former Frances Ann Sherwood and he was the eldest of 4 children.
+He had a sister named Maria born in 1836 and 2 younger brothers; Charles Edward was born in 1840 and William was born in 1844.
+Dr. Munger grew up at Hampton Ferry and learned the trade of cabinet making.
 In his early adult life, he moved to St. John, New Brunswick.
 His parents moved to a farm in Burford Twp., Brant County and Dr. Munger moved there as well.
+By 1871 Dr. Munger’s parents and his brother William were farming in Orford Twp in Kent County.

 He married his wife, Sarah Ann Smith on the 15th of June, 1859 in Brant County.
 She was born in New Brunswick on the 14th of January, 1837, the 2nd of 11 children born to John D. and Elizabeth Smith.
 Her parents were farmers and her siblings were; Edward, John, Elizabeth, Robert, George, Thomas, Isiah, Elisha and Rebecca.